- Importing a Vehicle into the United States

 U.S. Department of Transportation National Highway Traffic Safety Administration

-Per the National Highway Traffic Safety Administration (NHTSA), all motor vehicles imported into the United States are subject to federal safety, bumper and theft prevention standards and all vehicles not originally manufactured in the United States must conform to all federal motor vehicle safety standards.
+Per the National Highway Traffic Safety Administration (NHTSA), all motors imported into the United States are subject to federal safety, bumper and theft prevention standards, and all autos not originally manufactured in the United States must conform to all federal motor vehicle safety standards.

-This requirement means that all vehicles that are newer than 25 years old are required to comply the Department of Transportation (DOT) motor vehicle safety standards.
-Passenger cars that were manufactured after the year 1973 must comply with bumper safety standards and the manufacturer must have a label affixed to the vehicle guaranteeing that all standards have been met.
+This requirement means that all automobiles newer than 25 years old must comply with the Department of Transportation (DOT) motor machine safety standards.
+Passenger cars manufactured after 1973 must comply with bumper safety standards, and the manufacturer must have a label affixed to the motor guaranteeing that all standards have been met.

-You can find valuable motor vehicle import information on the NHTSA website.
+You can find valuable motor wheels import information on the NHTSA website.

 You can also send a written letter for information on import requirements to: